Improving Precision in Kinematic Weak Lensing with MIRoRS: Model-Independent Restoration of Reflection Symmetries: Results and Discussion

-The position angle shows dramatic effects as the angle approaches $45^\circ$.
-The kinematic only model is unable to fit for $\gx$ at $\phi = 45^\circ$.
-After the algorithm fits for the position angle, application of $\gx$ shear does not have any effect on the symmetry.
-With the galaxy at $45^\circ$, $\gx$ (applied with reference to the coordinate axes) will behave as $\gp$ and only produce stretching and compressing along the galaxy axes and have no effect on galaxy symmetry.
 The combined model, on the other hand, seems to strongly outperform all other models at that position angle.
 This is \textit{not} the result of a good fit, but rather is due to the fitting process giving $\gx = 0$ for any value of true shear.
-If we revisit \cref{eq:phi_prime}, we can see that at $\phi = 45^\circ$, the detector frame kinematic position angle will also be $45^\circ$.
+If we revisit \cref{eq:phi_prime}, we can see that at $\phi = 45^\circ$, the detector-frame kinematic position angle will also be $45^\circ$.
 This will push $\gx$ to zero in \cref{eq:theta_maj}, regardless of true shear.
 This is the greatest difference in the two different nonparametric approaches, with both approaches failing for different reasons.
-However, it could be possible to construct the methods in such a way that they are sensitive to the cross component of shear in reference to the galactic axes, rather than the prescribed coordinate system.
-This is left for future work.
+However, in practice, the fitting can be done with the observed kinematic major axis aligned with the coordinate axis prior to fitting to minimize these effects.

 Finally, we look at the effect of noise added to the kinematic data.
-Gaussian noise is added at 1, 5, 10, and 20 km s\ts{-1} on the central pixel and scales with the inverse of the square root of the local intensity, given by \cref{eq:vel_noise}.
+Gaussian noise is added at 1, 5, 10, 20, and \SI{40}{\kms} on the central pixel and scales with the inverse of the square root of the local intensity, given by \cref{eq:vel_noise}.
 All models show trends of a better fit at low noise and poor fit at high noise.
 The combined approach increasingly outperforms the other methods as noise increases.
-The quality of the parametric fit at extremely low-noise is probably an artifact of the mock data and parametric model using the same functional form and would not translate into performance in a real observation.
+The quality of the parametric fit at extremely low noise is probably an artifact of the mock data and parametric model using the same functional form and would not translate into performance in a real observation.
+At \SI{40}{\kms}, the distribution of $\gx$ shows the parametric model is running into the bounding limits and is almost completely unable to fit for shear.